How it works

 We The Curious: Learn more about the world we live in through the city's science center, We The Curious.
 The unique reflective dome makes the building unmissable.
 Inside, you'll find a variety of interactive exhibits related to science.
 Explore the human body, check out the planetarium, or build your own flying machine at this fascinating museum.

-How much does luggage storage cost near Bristol Temple Meads?
+How much does it cost to store luggage near Bristol Temple Meads?

-The price for luggage storage near Bristol Temple Meads is just $5.90/bag for the entire day.
+The price for luggage storage near Bristol Temple Meads is just £5/bag for the entire day.

 Is it safe to store your bags near Bristol Temple Meads?